 I am writing this with full responsibility and knowledge of the situation on the ground.
 I live thousands of miles away from Indian shores but visit thrice in a year and closely follow events and remain in touch with friends and acquaintances.

 Please do not get me wrong, this shouldn’t be interpreted as a patronising lecture.
 I understand the sentiments you express on social media and share the anger and frustration over events taking place in several states.
 However, please understand that nothing is permanent and what goes up is bound to come down.
 The prevailing climate will change very soon.
 I can see that happening.
 Things that happened six months ago are no longer happening.
 There are signs of change in every sphere of Indian society.
 Issues of bread and butter are a great leveler and hurt indiscriminately, regardless of your caste and religion.
 It has started to hurt people — businesses are suffering, jobs are vanishing, sources of livelihood are shrinking.
 In a short span of time, these issues will consume all the sections of the society.
 Religion or ideology can’t fill tummies, create jobs or propel growth.
 People will understand this very soon, they have begun to understand — protests by farmers in Maharashtra and anger of Patels in Gujarat are good examples.
-Read the rest of this entry
+Continue reading “An Open Letter to Indian Muslims”

 The brutal murder of a poor Muslim labourer recently is not intended to terrorise Muslims, a community that is becoming immune to such threats after a series of targeted killings.
 In the last three odd years, they have seen many such killings by mobs and individuals in the name of Hinduism.

 The real motive behind these killings is to terrorise you, Dear Hindus.
 Yes, don’t be surprised, Muslims are just a pawn — to add muscle and momentum to a specific political narrative.